JSPrismarine/Docs/events/player-events.md

 ### playerMove

-Fired when a player moves in the server.
+Fired when a player moves.

 ### playerToggleFlight

-Fired when a player starts to fly.
+Fired when a player toggles fly.

 ### playerToggleSprint

-Fired when a player starts to sprint.
+Fired when a player toggles sprint.

 ### playerToggleOperator